I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 At what age did you become financially responsible for yourself and do you have a financial safety net?

 Fully financially responsible?
 25. I lived in a family property in one of the most expensive cities in Canada, so even though I paid all my bills (food and phone), I didn’t have to pay rent.
-In fact, I made money, as I rented rooms out and used the income for house utilities, and paying my student loans down faster.
+In fact, I made money, as I rented rooms out and used the income for house utilities, and paying my student loans back faster.

 Fully financially responsible?
 25. I lived in a family property in one of the most expensive cities in Canada, so even though I paid all my bills (food and phone), I didn’t have to pay rent.
-In fact, I made money, as I rented rooms out and used the income for house utilities, and paying my student loans down faster.
+In fact, I made money, as I rented rooms out and used the income for house utilities, and paying my student loans back faster.

 When I moved in with M., I just paid condo fees until two years ago when we bought our house, which gave me plenty of time to save.
-Our financial safety nets are family, and our savings.
+Our financial safety nets are family and our savings.
 I know my family would bail us out.
 M.’s father would as well.
 Conversely, we are M.’s mother’s safety net and, when we are making all of our plans, we have to keep in mind that we will be subsidising her.

 Do you or have you ever received passive or inherited income?
 If yes, please explain.

 Yes, I received $50,000 from my parents once they sold my childhood home, as did both of my siblings.
 I have also received $10,000 from one set of grandparents which paid off my car and part of my student loans when I was 21.
-I will be receiving another inheritance when probate is done, for around $100,000.
-M. also has received inheritance which allowed him to buy his first condo in their early 20s when the market was much better.
+I will be receiving another inheritance when probate is done, of around $100,000.
+M. also has received inheritance which allowed him to buy his first condo in his early 20s when the market was much better.
 That condo, and the subsequent upgrading, helped us afford our house.

 Yes, I received $50,000 from my parents once they sold my childhood home, as did both of my siblings.
 I have also received $10,000 from one set of grandparents which paid off my car and part of my student loans when I was 21.
-I will be receiving another inheritance when probate is done, for around $100,000.
-M. also has received inheritance which allowed him to buy his first condo in their early 20s when the market was much better.
+I will be receiving another inheritance when probate is done, of around $100,000.
+M. also has received inheritance which allowed him to buy his first condo in his early 20s when the market was much better.
 That condo, and the subsequent upgrading, helped us afford our house.

 AdvertisementADVERTISEMENT